 But every day, there is an often-overlooked part of our daily lives that can cause respiratory distress or serious physical conditions in millions of people—local air quality.

-Like COVID-19, we cannot see the air we breathe.
+We cannot see the air we breathe.
 The air contains gas and fine particle contaminants that cannot be seen by the naked eye.
 These pollutants are found in haze, smoke, and dust.
 Sometimes the air looks clean, but the pollutants can cause a variety of health problems for some people.
 Those problems can be severe in certain portions of the population.